HandBrake/HandBrake/.github/PULL_REQUEST_TEMPLATE.md

 **Before Posting:**

-- [ ] For moderate to large issues, pleae create a new issue to disucss the change before raising a pull request.
+- [ ] For moderate to large issues, please create a new issue to discuss the change before raising a pull request.
 This will allow us to confirm the change is suitable for HandBarke and make any suggestions that may be relevant.

 **Description of Change:**